cp3402-students/project-team5/deployment.md

    - `Template-parts.php`: Customize the page parts (header, footer, nav, content, etc.) you want to appear on particular page templates.
    - CSS files: Customize your layout at `assets/src/editor/[the CSS file you want to customize]`.
    - Core PHP files in the `inc` folder are WP rig WordPress default settings.
 It is better not to touch them unless you know what you are          doing.

+## 6. GitHub Version Control with Terminal in VS Code

+1. Open VS Code and navigate to the project folder.

+2. Open the terminal in VS Code (you can do this by clicking "Terminal" -> "New Terminal" from the top menu).

+3. Make sure you are in the root directory of your project.

+4. Initialize the git repository by running this command in the terminal:'git init'.

+5. Add files to the staging area by running this command in the terminal:'git add .'.

+6. Commit changes to the local repository by running this command in the terminal:'git commit -m "your the commit message"'

+7. git remote add origin <remote_repository_URL>

+8. git push -u origin master (If your local branch is not "master", replace it with your current local branch.)

+9.Done.
+Everything is up to date!

+## 7.Web hosting